Fonda, New York: History

-The village of Fonda developed near the site of the former Mohawk village of Caughnawaga, also known as Kanatsiohareke.
+The village of Fonda developed near the site of the former Mohawk village of Caughnawaga, also known as Kahnawà:ke.
 Here the Mohawk had cultivated corn in the floodplain on the north side of the Mohawk River.

-In the late 17th-century, Kateri Tekakwitha resettled here.
-She was a Mohawk girl who had converted to Catholicism and became renowned for her piety.
+In the late 17th century, Kateri Tekakwitha resettled here.
+She was a Mohawk girl who had converted to Catholicism and become renowned for her piety.
 She lived here with relatives after her parents died in a smallpox epidemic.
 She had survived it but was marked by scars.
 The village has a national Catholic shrine devoted to her; she is the first Native American saint.
-After French attacked the village in the late 17th century, Kateri and many other Catholic Mohawk moved to the Jesuit mission village of Kahnawake, established on the south side of the St. Lawrence River, opposite Montreal in Quebec, or New France.
+After the French attacked the village in the late 17th century, Kateri and many other Catholic Mohawks moved to the Jesuit mission village of Kahnawake, established on the south side of the St. Lawrence River, opposite Montreal in Quebec.

 European settlers, mostly German and English, officially organized the present-day village in 1751 at the former site of Kanatsiohareke.
 The settlement was later named for Douw Fonda, a Dutch-American settler who was scalped in a Mohawk raid during the Revolutionary War.
 His family were ancestors of the American actors Henry Fonda, Jane Fonda and Peter Fonda.
 Henry Fonda wrote about them in his 1981 autobiography, as follows: